-Last year Giving Tuesday, an annual day-of-giving, raised $274 million for non-profits.
-The global movement, which falls on November 27 this year, the Tuesday after Thanksgiving, is an opportunity for non-profits to raise awareness and donations and for businesses of all types to join the conversation and spread the spirit of giving.
+Giving Tuesday is an annual day-of-giving that raises million for non-profits.
+The global movement, which falls on November 29th this year, the Tuesday after Thanksgiving, is an opportunity for non-profits to raise awareness and donations and for businesses of all types to join the conversation and spread the spirit of giving.

 Chiming in on the trending conversation around #GivingTuesday with video gives you a chance to promote what you care about, stay top of mind for your audience, and even reach new potential donors or customers.
 In fact, our annual survey ranked video as the top way consumers found out about a brand or product before making a purchase.

 To make sure you get the most out of Giving Tuesday this year, we’ve rounded up some video tips and examples for your non-profit — or business.

 Rooting your video in a personal story that’s specific helps your audience connect to the content you share, and to your cause.
 Global Sanctuary for Elephants raised over $82,000 with the help of this video, which they shared on their Facebook and Instagram Pages.
 The video told the story of the ongoing rescue of an elephant named Ramba, and urged viewers to donate to the cause.

 As opposed to generally focusing on all elephants, the organization focused on Ramba’s specific plight, making their campaign one that was more tangible to prospective donors and made more of an emotional impact.